JochenFM/mother-earth/README.md

 - As a user, I want to understand the purpose of the site easily.
 - As a user, I want to navigate throughout the site easily and efficiently.
 - As a user, I want to experience responsive design, so I can use the site on different devices.
 - As a user, I want to find easy to understand content about sustainability
-- As a user, I want to write down how I am feeling and be able to clear it when finished.
 - As a user, I want to enjoy simple and streamlined design that emulates the purpose of the site.
-- As a user, I want to enjoy images that reflect the aim of the site and convey the idea of a beatiful earth
+- As a user, I want to enjoy images that reflect the aim of the site and convey the idea of a beautiful earth
-- As a user, I want to find social media links,
+- As a user, I want to find social media links so i can easily reach out to the company for any queries.

 ### **Existing Features**